2019 Rugby World Cup: New Zealand 71-9 Namibia - Rugby World

 But the Welwitschias only had a completion rate of 72% , and it is in the falling-off where the All Blacks thrive.
 The 11 tries came from braces for Lienert-Brown, Reece and Ben Smith and an army of lads on single figures.
 It did not matter what number was on their backs.

+Perenara’s try was the pick of the bunch, with the half-back squeezing in.
+He started the sweeping move himself and then the pass back to him was incredible, with Brad Weber throwing a behind-the-back pop to his mate.

-It doesn’t matter what the make-up of the team is either.
+At the moment, against their current opposition, it doesn’t seem to matter what the make-up of the team is either.
 Against Italy, New Zealand can afford to rest a few, try a few, even put pressure on some to justify their place.
 Will there be more risks to face?
 Only slightly.
 But the Kiwis are now looking for two crushing halves before they go into the knock-outs.

 They will have learnt very little new information, but the depth is good.
 As for the Namibians, they just confirmed why they are an asset to the World Cup in that first half. quality is a hostage to endeavour for them, but the heart is what all neutrals love.